LiDAR Tree Canopy

 Let’s take Dublin, for example.

-Beyond Visual Line of Sight (BVLOS), drone operations are also taking place.
+Drone operations are also taking place beyond the visual line of sight (bvlos).
 These have precedence over VLOS operators.

 To be able to apply for permission to fly above 30m/90m, you need to be operating in the EASA Specific Category.
 We will cover that topic separately, but below is a handy interactive drone airspace map.
 Check it out where you can fly legally.